psantana5/firewall/docs/info.md

 ## License

-This firewall project is released under the [insert chosen license].
-Please review the license file for more details.
+This firewall project is released under the MIT License.
+Please review the [LICENSE](LICENSE) file for more details.